Troutline

 Snowpack

-Gunnison River basin snowpack is at 3% of normal — expect an early runoff and low summer flows, with tailwaters and spring creeks holding up best.
-The May–July runoff forecast for Gunnison R nr Grand Junction is 20% of average.
+Snowpack data for Gunnison River basin is limited right now.
+The June–July runoff forecast for Gunnison R nr Grand Junction is 17% of average.

 The Gunnison runs about 180 miles from the confluence of the East and Taylor rivers near Almont, through three reservoirs of the Aspinall Unit (Blue Mesa, Morrow Point, Crystal), through the Black Canyon of the Gunnison National Park, into the Gunnison Gorge wilderness, and on to its confluence with the Colorado River at Grand Junction.
 The famous fishing reputation rests on the Gunnison Gorge — 14 miles of wilderness canyon downstream of the Crystal Dam tailwater (below the Gunnison Tunnel diversion).
 The Gorge holds the densest population of large wild trout in Colorado: average fish 14-18 inches with regular trophies to 24+.